How to Incorporate Hygge in Your Home: 11 Tips for Hygge

 Hygge is both a design technique and a lifestyle that prioritizes coziness and comfort.
 We hope these suggestions for incorporating hygge into both your home and your lifestyle will help improve your well-being!

 If you need any more space while you’re transforming your home to adopt the hygge style, just check out Store Space!
 We offer professional, secure self-storage in facilities around the United States.
-Just locate your nearest facility using our storage finder.
+Just locate your nearest facility using our storage location finder.